be-fe/iSlider/README.md

 #### slideRestored

 - `{Function}`
-- When the scene has not changed is completed (Rebound animation is complete)
+- Be triggered when the scene is changing and it's not completed (Rebound animation is completed)
-- When performing reset
+- Be triggered when performing reset
 - Parameters
     - `{Number}` current data index
     - `{HTMLElement}` current scene elements